hotwax/oms-documentation/documents/retail-operations/brokering/routing-parameters.md

 ### Order Filters

 1. **Origin Facility Groups**\
-   This parameter allows retailers to filter orders based on the facility group from which they originated.
+   This parameter allows retailers to filter SendSale orders based on the facility group from which they originated.
 For example, if a retailer wants all SendSale orders from specific facilities to be routed to a warehouse only, they can apply this filter.
 It is especially useful for ensuring that orders from certain facility groups are handled consistently based on their origin.
 2. **Shipping Methods**\
    Retailers can define brokering logic based on specific shipping methods.
 For instance, a retailer may decide not to broker next-day orders to any facility that is more than 100 miles away, ensuring that expedited orders are fulfilled from closer locations to meet delivery timeframes.
 3. **Order Priority**\